 - Injuries and bruises on parts of the body where other explanations are not available especially bruises, bite marks or other injuries to breasts, buttocks, lower abdomen or thighs;

 - Injuries to the mouth, which may be noted by dental practitioners.

 - Isolation of children (and other members) within the family from practitioners, and the wider community;

 - Failure to cooperate with agencies or to let Police, Children's Social Care or other agencies into the home, or avoiding letting children be seen alone by practitioners;

 - Attempts to disguise injuries or attribute them to other causes;

 - A child or young person who self-harms, misuses drugs, alcohol or solvents, and / or develops mental health problems;

-- Repeated pregnancies with no evidence of a father;
+- Repeated pregnancies with no information on the father;

 - Genetic abnormalities in pregnancy or in children who are born.

 The Centre of Expertise on Child Sexual Abuse uses a model proposed by Finkelhor and Browne, (1986) to describe four likely impacts of CSA: